frc0/frc0site/content/_index.md

   - Guidance for FIRST Impact Award Feedback: Teams can submit an optional question for feedback from event judges.
   - The Highest Rookie Seed Award will be discontinued.
 <ul><a href="https://www.firstinspires.org/robotics/frc/blog/2023-award-updates-for-the-2024-season" target="_blank">Award Updates for the 2024 Season</a></ul>

-**3. Introducing a New Way to Register Youth in the U.S. & Canada**
-- Authored by: FIRST Digital Transformation Team
-- Highlights:
-  - Introduction of mobile-friendly Express Enrollment for youth registration in the U.S. and Canada.
-  - FIRST lead coaches generate and share registration links
-  - Parents use these links for easy youth registration
-<ul><a href="https://www.firstinspires.org/robotics/frc/blog/2023-introducing-a-new-way-to-register-youth-in-the-us-and-canada" target="_blank">Introducing a New Way to Register Youth in the U.S. & Canada</a></ul>

 ---

 ### New FRC Products for the 2024 Season ###